dd86k/fwod/README.md

 - [ ] Celebrate!

 ### Builds
-Some builds will be available on my [website](http://www.wilomgfx.net/didier/pages/fwod.html) (When I reach 3000 tweets).
+Some builds will be available on my [website](http://www.wilomgfx.net/didier/pages/fwod.html) (When I reach 4000 tweets).

 ### Issues (Code specific unrelated)
-- MonoDevelop can't open the source files
-  - Xamarin Studio and Visual Studio can.
+- Linux builds are not working anymore

 ### License
 This project uses the MIT license, which you can read from the LICENSE file.